lyrics from I am light by johnny flynn

 A traditionally woven Brigid’s Cross made by John Fryer at Bard at the Borders’s recent corn weaving workshop.

 As I write this, it’s beautifully sunny outside but all of nature has been sleeping and fallow over the winter.
 We are only just starting to emerge.
 Imbolc is a celebration of that emergence.
-This isn’t a time to rush or throw ourselves into doing, it’s a time to reflect on the seeds of intention we’re planting for the coming year.
+This isn’t a time to rush into doing, it’s a time to reflect on the path we’ve walked through the winter months and the seeds of intention we will be planting for the coming year.

 Imbolc is one of the eight celebration days in Celtic spirituality and contemporary paganism.
 These celebrations include the solstices, equinoxes, and the four cross-quarter days that fall between them.

 Imbolc is a cross-quarter day that sits halfway between the Winter Solstice and Spring Equinox.
 Imbolc is also known as Feile Brighde or “the quickening of the year”.
-It’s marks the beginning of lambing season and we see signs of new life starting to push through the cold and barren earth.
+It’s marks the beginning of lambing season and this is another signs of new life after the earth has laid fallow and barren through the winter.

 Imbolc is connected to the goddess Brigid, also known as Brigantia, Brid, Brigit.
 Brigid is a Celtic Triple Goddess, who later became a Christian saint.
 Brigit is the goddess of poetry and creativity, fire and the forge and healing and fertility.
-As my friend Bard at the Borders shared at their recent Brigid’s Cross weaving workshop, in all of these areas Brigid represents a spark.
+Brigid represents a spark.
 A spark of creativity, a spark of fire and a spark of renewed or new life.

 Imbolc is the time for initiation and healing, for reclaiming what has been forgotten.